fmlin429/DiabetesPredictionAI/README.md

 ## 4. Models Applied

-* Random Forest (Got the best results, included in the main program) Accuracy for Training dataset = 0.856877
+Random Forest (Got the best results, included in the main program)

+* Accuracy for Training dataset = 0.856877
-Test Error for Training dataset = 0.143123
+* Test Error for Training dataset = 0.143123

-Accuracy  for Validation dataset = 0.744589
+* Accuracy  for Validation dataset = 0.744589
-Test Error for Validation dataset = 0.255411
+* Test Error for Validation dataset = 0.255411

-* Naive Bayes and LDA (included in a sparate program (got Lower accuracy results)
+Naive Bayes and LDA (included in a sparate program with got Lower accuracy results)

 ## 5. Publish and Deployed to Watson Machine Learning